 Usually software development projects are implemented in two global phases: Discovery phase (research on the subject area, stakeholders and technological capabilities) and Delivery phase (direct iterative and incremental product development).

 Very often, a customer comes to a development team with a great idea, but without a detailed understanding of how this idea should be implemented.
 In this situation, the best way is to conduct a discovery phase at the beginning of the project.
-During the discovery phase a business analyst will study the target audience of the future product, research expectations of a customer, make competitor’s analysis, collect, analyze and accurately document the initial requirements for the product.
+During the discovery phase in software development a business analyst will study the target audience of the future product, research expectations of a customer, make competitor’s analysis, collect, analyze and accurately document the initial requirements for the product.

 Requirements management is an integral part of a software development process.
-The advantages of having a business analyst and making discovery phase are not always obvious, but they are invaluable.
-If a customer sometimes has to redo functionality, the requirements are partially described, no one has a clear idea of the final product and where he can get an up-to-date description of the requirements, it's time to think about involving a business analyst.
+The advantages of having a business analyst and making discovery phase in software development are not always obvious, but they are invaluable.
+If a customer sometimes has to redo functionality, the requirements are partially described, no one has a clear idea of the final product and where he can get an up-to-date description of the requirements, it’s time to think about involving a business analyst.

-This will help a client to get a better understanding of the expected functionality, and the project team to more carefully evaluate the time and cost of development.
+This will help a client to get a better understanding of the expected functionality, and the project team to more carefully evaluate the time and cost of custom software development.
 The documentation obtained during the discovery phase will save the team time on the requirements clarification during the development process.

 - Find out business goals

 - Define the problems the product should solve;